bashlui/bashlui/README.md

 ## 🌱 Current Focus

-- 🚀 Exploring the disciplines of Machine Learning
+- 🚀 Exploring the disciplines of Data Science, Machine Learning and D&A.
 - 👥 Open to collaborating on impactful projects with like-minded professionals
-- 💬 Feel free to initiate a conversation about my technical expertise and projects
 - ⚡ Fun fact: I find inspiration in both the precision of coding and the harmony of diverse musical genres 🎶

 ## 💼 Tools and Technologies